Bemidji, Minnesota

-Bemidji (/bəˈmɪdʒiː/ bə-MIJ-ee) is a city in and the county seat of Beltrami County, in northern Minnesota, United States.
-The population was 14,574 at the 2020 census.
-According to 2022 census estimates, the city is estimated to have a population of 15,946, making it the largest commercial center between Grand Forks, North Dakota and Duluth.
+Bemidji (/bəˈmɪdʒiː/ bə-MIJ-ee) is a city in and the county seat of Beltrami County, Minnesota, United States.
+The population was 14,574 as of the 2020 census, and was estimated at 15,770 in 2025, making it the largest commercial center between Grand Forks, North Dakota and Duluth.

 As a central city for three Indian reservations, Bemidji is the site of many Native American services, including the Indian Health Service.
 Near Bemidji are the Red Lake Indian Reservation, White Earth Indian Reservation, and the Leech Lake Indian Reservation.
 Bemidji lies on the southwest shore of Lake Bemidji, the northernmost lake feeding the Mississippi River; it is nicknamed "The First City on the Mississippi".
-Bemidji is also the self-proclaimed "curling capital" of the U.S. and the alleged birthplace of legendary Paul Bunyan.
+Bemidji is also the self-proclaimed "curling capital" of the U.S. and the alleged birthplace of the legendary Paul Bunyan.

 Etymology

 According to Minnesota Geographic Names, its name derives from the Ojibwe Buh-mid-ji-ga-maug (Double-Vowel orthography: bemijigamaag), meaning "a lake with crossing waters".
 This name stems from the way that the Mississippi River flows directly through the Lake.
-Shay-now-ish-kung, an Ojibwe leader, moved to the area in 1882 and became the first permanent settler of Bemidji.
+Shaynowishkung, an Ojibwe leader, moved to the area in 1882 and became the first permanent settler of Bemidji.
 He informed early white settlers of the name of the lake, but they misunderstood him to mean that bemidji was his own name.
 Consequently, he was known to them as Chief Bemidji.

 On occasion, in Ojibwe, Bemidji is called Wabigamaang ("at the lake channel/narrows"), because part of the city is situated on the Lakes Bemidji/Irving narrows, on the south end of Lake Bemidji, and extends to the eastern shore of Lake Irving.